-The Einraumbeute (ERB) is a trough hive developed by Mellifera e.V., Fischermühle, Germany.
+The Einraumbeute (ERB) is a single-chamber trough hive developed by Mellifera e.V., Fischermühle, Germany.
 Its frames are Dadant size only rotated through ninety degrees.
 It is sometimes called the 'golden hive' because its frame and shape is based on the golden section/ratio/mean/proportion.
 Mellifera's page on the ERB, including links to PDFs of plans is here.

 The hive has a Ukrainian precursor which also uses Dadant frames rotated through ninety degrees.
 According to Fedor Lazutin1 this hive usually has 24 frames.
 He gives the size of these frames as 285mm wide by 460mm deep (p.
 102) or 300mm wide by 435mm deep (p.
 111).
 The former is very close to that of the Bodenschatz Einraumbeute size (285mm x 458mm).

 I'd been considering making an Einraumbeute for some time, but was put off by the high shipping costs for importing the frames from Germany.
 However, in 2014, Matt Somerville announced that he was producing the frames and the hive, albeit modified, for sale.2 Accordingly I bought a set of 22 and made my modified ERB in the winter of 2014-2015.